 The Pennsylvania Tourbillon is the first serially produced Tourbillon in North America.
 It is also a hand made watch with one of the largest Tourbillon cages for a watch that is 43.5 mm in diameter.
 From it's Wolf's Tooth winding wheels, to its hand made Tourbillon cage it is a pure example of true watchmaking at its best.

-Movement Caliber: American Made, Manual wind, 19 jewels, 18,000 vph.
+Movement Caliber: In-House, Manual wind, 19 jewels, 18,000 vph.
 Tourbillon.
 Made of German Silver , In House movement, Wolf's Tooth Winding Wheels, Unique 7 Tooth Winding Click, 18K Gold Plaques, Hand Cut Guillochè on Main Plate, Cote de Geneve, perlage & Anglage.
+90% made in USA.

 Functions: Hour / Minute , 1 Minute Tourbillon.